 To report STORM water call the Service Department 440-716-4151

 To report SANITARY water call the Waste Water Treatment Plant 440-777-1881

 To report STORM and/or SANITARY water after hours 440-777-1881

 When leaving a message please leave the following details: NAME; STREET ADDRESS; CONTACT NUMBER; and details to how the WATER is entering your home.

-The county has posted a link on its website to a form allowing residents to request a reduction in their property values based on damages to their homes.
+-POTENTIAL TAX RELIEF FOR RESIDENTS AFFECTED BY FLOODS- The county has posted a link on its website to a form allowing residents to request a reduction in their property values based on damages to their homes.
 Any deduction in value would be reflected in the tax bill.
-Residents also must report any insurance money received for the damage. http://executive.cuyahogacounty.us/en-US/PotenitalTaxReliefForFloodVictims.aspx
+Residents also must report any insurance money received for the damage.
+Please visit http://www.executive.cuyahogacounty.us/en-US/PotenitalTaxReliefForFloodVictims.aspx

-The City of Westlake came up with a great document explaining the difference between Storm and Sewer Systems.
+-The City of Westlake came up with a great document explaining the difference between Storm and Sewer Systems.
 Also included are proactive steps to help with flooding in the future.
-Please click here for the complete Sewer Storm compliments of the City of Westlake.
+Please click here Sewer Storm compliments of the City of Westlake.